komsan-k/IO-engineering/week-2/slot-05/original-lab/README.md

-# LAB 5 — Scheduling using pthread and FreeRTOS
+# Original LAB 5 — Scheduling using pthread and FreeRTOS

 ## 1. Objective
 The objective of this lab is to: